-Yogananda said that once when he was walking through a neighborhood in Boston he realized that the houses were just like chicken coops and the people in them were like chickens that scratched and pecked and ended up fried chicken!
+Yogananda said that once when he was walking through a neighborhood in Boston he realized that the houses were just like chicken coops and the people in them were like chickens that scratched and pecked and laid and hatched out eggs and ended up fried chicken!
 We must escape these nets and the frying pan of this world.